chauvinSimon/My_Bibliography_for_Research_on_Autonomous_Driving/README.md

 # My Bibliography for Research on Autonomous Driving

+Note: Some articles may be missing at the bottom of this preview page (due to length).
+Open [README.md](https://github.com/chauvinSimon/My_Bibliography_for_Research_on_Autonomous_Driving/blob/master/README.md) to get all the articles!

 ## Motivation

 In this document, I would like to **share some personal notes** about the latest exciting trends in **research** about decision making for autonomous driving.
 I keep on updating it :construction_worker: :construction: :smiley: